 Airbnb is an online community marketplace that connects people looking to rent their homes with people who are looking for accommodations.
 The website essentially allows you to rent out your home or room in your home as and when you please.
+This is similar to what rental management companies do, giving you the opportunity to make money from renting out your home.
 The advantage of this is that you can rent out a room just on the weekend as opposed to having a full time live in lodger.

 The Airbnb revolution has led to people all over the world abandoning over-priced and unappealing hotels in favour of smaller and more homely accommodation (By signing up using Airbnb , you get free £16 credit when you travel).
 Home owners, especially in the capital have taken advantage of this trend by renting out their extra bedrooms to get more income to help pay off their mortgage.